ValueaddersWorld/Value-Adders-World/whitepaper/ADD_VALUE_FRAMEWORK_PREMIUM_V2.md

 ### Prophetic Clarity

-As The General of the 17 Realms, Christopher leads with prophetic clarity — seeing patterns others miss, speaking truths others avoid, and building systems that will outlast any single generation.
+As Founder, Christopher leads with prophetic clarity — seeing patterns others miss, speaking truths others avoid, and building systems that will outlast any single generation.

 ### Authority